Gylt

-Gylt (stylized as GYLT) is a survival horror video game developed and published by Tequila Works.
+Gylt is a survival horror video game developed and published by Tequila Works.
 It was released on November 19, 2019 for Google Stadia.
-It is notable for being one of the few Stadia-exclusive titles, causing it to be temporarily unavailable for sale upon that platform's shutdown in 2023.
-It is currently planned for a multiplatform re-release in 2023.
-GYLT received mixed reviews from critics, who called it enjoyable and praised the graphics, but said that it lacked excitement.
+It was notable for being one of the few Stadia-exclusive titles, causing it to be temporarily unavailable for sale upon that platform's shutdown in 2023.
+It was released for Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on July 6, 2023.
+A port for Nintendo Switch was released on March 14, 2024.
+Gylt received mixed reviews from critics, who called it enjoyable and praised the graphics, but said that it lacked excitement.